orbeon/orbeon-forms-doc/Building-Orbeon-Forms.md

 brew install git
 ```

+With IntelliJ, you need the following plugins, which you can download and enable from IntelliJ directly:

+- Scala: to compile Scala files
+- File Watchers: to compile `.less` files if you make changes to those

 ### Getting the source

 If you have never obtained the Orbeon Forms source code, you need to get it [from github](https://github.com/orbeon/orbeon-forms).
 To get the latest code from the `master` branch, run the following command line: